brendanofallon/SNPSVM/README.md

 	All arguments are required.
 The some.true.sites and some.false.sites files are the true and false training data that will be read from the .bam file provided.
 The resulting model will be written to a file with filename given by -M (output.model in the example above)

-2. Use an already-constructed model to call snps on a new .BAM file:
+2. Use an existing model to call snps on a new .BAM file:

 		java -Xmx1g -jar snpsvm.jar predict -R reference.fasta -B input.bam -M input.model -V output.vcf

 	Note : SNPSVM comes with a default model that you can use if you don't have a bunch of training data on hand.
-Its called 'default.model' and lives in the model directory.
+It's called 'default.model' and lives in the model directory.

 	Optionally, you can use -L to specify the range of sites you'd like to examine in several ways